 If you’re purely a football bettor, that won’t be a problem.
 All Asian sports betting sites will have sizable soccer sections in place.
 If you prefer niche markets though, you may need to dig a little deeper.
 Also, be sure to check that the specific markets you like to wager on are supported, whether they’re bet types (like outright bets or Asian handicaps), or particular competitions.

 Online betting platforms have come a long way over the past decade in terms of usability.
-When trying to find a bookie you can stick with for the long-term though, it’s vital to ensure you’re comfortable using it in advance.
+When trying to find an Asian bookie you can stick with for the long-term though, it’s vital to ensure you’re comfortable using it in advance.

 Doing so could not be easier.
 You’re perfectly able to evaluate the interfaces of Asian bookies for yourself before making a deposit, or even registering with them.
 Simply head to the desktop website, or download a bookie’s apps, and start browsing.
 Judge for yourself whether you find the navigation intuitive, or whether you’re frequently struggling to find what you’re looking for.